|Immediately reopen a 13th elementary school to reduce overcrowding.|

 There are two bedrock principles that I’ve come to over many years of being a parent and community member here in Palo Alto -- neighborhood schools are critically important, and we need to manage school facilities with an understanding that they are assets to our whole community.

-In addition to increased overflows, that delay has resulted in much larger elementary schools than simply don't work as well for kids as smaller schools.
+Our elementary schools are overcrowded.
+Over the last 20 years, the average size of an elementary school in Palo Alto has gone up by over 30 percent, while we have reopened only one school: Barron Park, in 1998.
+That delay has resulted in much larger elementary schools than simply don't work as well for kids as smaller schools.
 Our two largest elementary schools -- Walter Hays and Ohlone -- each have over 500 students.
 Most of the others have over 400 students each.
 That leads to more crowded playgrounds, more teachers for the principal to supervise and mentor, and more students for adults to get to know.